ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Harvest
 '''''''

 Variables track the flow of grain C and N to food and of all other plant pools, including live stem C and N, to litter, and to biofuel feedstock.
 A fraction (determined by the :math:`biofuel\_harvfrac`, defined in :numref:`Table Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy production`) of leaf/livestem C and N from bioenergy crops is removed at harvest for biofuels (Equations :eq:`25.9`, :eq:`25.10`, :eq:`25.12`, and :eq:`25.13`), with the remaining portions going to the litter pools (Equations :eq:`20.14)`, :eq:`25.11`, and :eq:`25.14`).
 Putting live stem C and N into the litter and biofuel pools is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
-Biofuel crop leaf and stem C and N pools are routed to the litter and biofuel pools, in contrast to that of unmanaged PFTs and non-biofuel crops, which put leaf C and N into litter pools only.
+Biofuel crop leaf and stem C and N pools are routed to the litter and biofuel pools, in contrast to that of unmanaged PFTs and non-biofuel crops, which under default settings put leaf C and N into litter pools only.
+All crops can have their leaf and stem pools routed, wholly or partially, to a "removed residue" pool by setting namelist parameter :math:`crop\_residue\_removal\_frac` to something greater than its default zero.
 Root C and N pools are routed to the litter pools in the same manner as natural vegetation.

 .. math::
    :label: 25.9